 Writing Assessments for the year include genres of personal narrative, informational writing, and opinion pieces.

 Increasingly, students use technology based applications to gather skills, produce written work, research and use editing tools to enhance their written responses.
 Multimedia presentations are created and digital citizenship addressed.
 Online learning components are added to existing curricular areas regularly.
 (Typing Agent, Lexia Learning, STMath, etc.)

 Social Studies - Students learn about our local community including its history when the region was inhabited by the Ohlone and first European settlers.
 Students also learn about California's regions, U.S. citizenship and government.

-There are three main topics in third grade science: Matter and Energy, Structures of Life, and Sun, Moon, and Stars.
-Students begin to use the scientific method and have plenty of hands on experiences as they rotate regularly through our Xilinx Science Lab.
+There are three main topics in third grade science: Forces and Interactions, Animal and Plant Life, and Weather Patterns and Climate.
+Students begin to use the scientific method and have hands on experiences through the use of Mystery Science.